Sexion d'Assaut: Homophobia

-In June 2010, during an official interview in the magazine International Hip-Hop, Lefa (a member of the group) said: “For a while, we attacked homosexuals a lot because we are one hundred percent homophobic and that 'we assume it ”as well as“ for us, the fact of being homosexual is a deviance which is not tolerable ”and that“ homosexuality is far from our practices.
+In June 2010, during an interview for the magazine International Hip-Hop, group member Lefa said, “For a while, we attacked homosexuals a lot because we are one hundred percent homophobic and we accept that. [...]
+For us, the fact of being homosexual is a deviance which is not tolerable" as well as saying "homosexuality is far from our practices.
 We don't understand it.
-We come from an environment where there is none ”.
-Two of the group's songs contain the following lyrics: "I think it is high time that queers perish, cut off their penises, leave the dead, found on the ring road (in the song "On t'a humilié" Gone are the days when homosexuals made up themselves in scred All these practices are not healthy (in the song "Cessez le feu")."
+We come from an environment where there is none.”
+Controversial language referring to homosexuality is also found in the group's lyrics: the song "On t'a humilié" contains the lyrics "I think it is high time that queers perish, cut off their penises, leave the dead on the outskirts of town," while Maska's lyrics in "Cessez le feu" read "Gone are the days when homo[sexuals] hooked up in private, now they kiss in public in their rainbow clothes [...]
+All these practices are not healthy."

 Following these statements, Fun Radio and NRJ banned Sexion d'Assaut from aerial and calls for concert cancellations were made.
 The group then released a statement saying that "Sexion d'Assaut would like to apologize to those who have been hurt or shocked."
-The SOS Homophobie association demands that Sexion d'Assaut cannot participate in the MTV Europe Music Awards on 7 November 2010 in Madrid, claiming that: "Sexion d'Assaut is not worthy of representing France".
+The SOS Homophobie association demanded that Sexion d'Assaut not participate in the MTV Europe Music Awards on 7 November 2010 in Madrid, claiming that: "Sexion d'Assaut is not worthy of representing France".
 On 12 October 2011, an agreement was signed with the LGBT community centre, acknowledging the fulfillment of the group's commitments, and which considers the controversy to be over.
 Questioned by the group, the journalist who reported the comments in Hip Hop magazine saw her professional reputation destroyed and lost her business.
 She filed a complaint at the end of 2010 for defamation and public insult.
 Barack Adama, whose real name is Adama Diallo, was sentenced on 14 March 2013 to pay damages to journalist Nathalie Sorlin by the 17th chamber of the Paris tribunal de grande instance.